Article

 Processing 100,000 GeoJSON files with Python asyncio requires decoupling disk I/O from CPU-bound JSON parsing.
 The bottleneck is rarely raw disk bandwidth — it is uncontrolled concurrency that exhausts file descriptors, triggers memory thrashing, or blocks the event loop during deserialization.
 A bounded asyncio.Semaphore, a capped asyncio.Queue, and batched output writes keep peak memory under 200 MB while delivering 3–5x throughput over a synchronous script.

-This page is part of the Async I/O for Raster Processing guide, which sits inside the broader Spatial Batch Processing & Async Workflows reference.
+It applies the patterns from the Async I/O for Raster Processing guide, part of the Spatial Batch Processing & Async Workflows reference.

 Prerequisites